Agua Caliente Park

 Roy P. Drachman Agua Caliente Park

-5500 Years ago.
+5500 Years ago (3500 BC).
 Archaic projectile points found within the park boundaries suggest that the site was used by hunters and gatherers.

 1150 AD.
 A Hohokam village, referred to as the Whiptail Site, was established that extended into a portion of Agua Caliente in the early Classic Period, about AD 1150-1250.

 1875.
-James P. Fuller purchased "Agua Caliente Rancho" and established an orchard and cattle ranch on the property.
+James P. Fuller purchased "Agua Caliente Rancho" for $300 and established an orchard and cattle ranch on the property.

-1881.
-Fuller's Hot Springs Resort was advertised as a medicinal and recreational destination.
+1877-1882.
+Fuller's Springs Health Spa was advertised as a medicinal and recreational destination.
+Fuller also raised fruit trees and other commercial crops during this time period.

 1880s-1920s.
 Various owners operated the ranch as a cattle ranch and resort.

 Early 1920s.
 Agua Caliente property was purchased by Willard W. White.
-Plans to build a resort on the site surfaced in 1922 but were implemented.
+Plans to build a resort on the site surfaced in 1922 but were never implemented.
+The Bunkhouse was built, reportedly with redwood lumber from dismantled railroad cars.
+Around 1925, a bedroom wing, living room, and library were added to the main house.
+The kitchen was also remodeled.

 Post 1959.
-Myriad Research and Development had plans to build a $15 million, 300-home development beside the ponds.
+In 1962, the Ranch was sold to Myriad Research and Development with plans to build a $15 million, 300-home development beside the ponds, which luckily never happened.
 Myriad then sold the property to Geodecke Development in 1979, but the property was eventually returned to Myriad.

 1984.
-Local businessman Roy P. Drachman donated over $200,000 toward the purchase of Agua Caliente.
+Tucson City Council looked into the site as a park.
+Because the ranch was outside the city limits, the council deferred to the county.
+Pima County purchased the 101 acres for $1,6M (including a $200,000 gift from Roy P. Drachman Sr.).
 The donation provided the incentive for Pima County to proceed with the acquisition.
 Agua Caliente Park, a Pima County Natural Resources, Parks and Recreation Facility, opened on January 19th, 1985.

-March 1, 1997.
+Late 1990's.
 Agua Caliente's expansion areas were opened for public use.
 The park improvements included a paved entry drive and parking lot, accessible trails, interpretive signs explaining the waterfowl and history of this unique park, and a new maintenance building.
+In 1997, the Bunkhouse was renovated as staff and volunteer offices.

 April 17, 2004.
 The grand opening of the newly restored Ranch House and Rose Cottage.